Peter Warden: Biography

 Under the British Athletics Federation (later became UK Athletics) Warden was made National Coach for the North West and was later made National Jumps Coach.
 In this position he coached many athletes including Max Robertson and was team manager at several Olympiads.
 However, in 1997 when the British Athletics Federation collapsed Warden, along with 8 other National Coaches including Bruce Longden who was instrumental in the career of Sally Gunnell, were made redundant.

-In 2012 Peter carried the Olympic torch during the torch relay for the 2012 London Summer Olympics.
+In 2012 Peter carried the Olympic torch during the torch relay for the 2012 London Summer Olympics and was awarded the British Empire Medal (BEM) in the 2021 New Year Honours for services to athletics in North West England.

-Publications include; 'Sprinting and Hurdling (The Skills of the Game)'.
+Publications

-Warden was awarded the British Empire Medal (BEM) in the 2021 New Year Honours for services to athletics in North West England.
+Publications include 'Sprinting and Hurdling (The Skills of the Game)'.